 Ultra Japan is the biggest EDM festival in the country and you don’t even need to catch the train to a paddock in the middle of nowhere to enjoy it.
-Held since 2014 at the outdoor Ultra Park in Odaiba, the festival is part of the Ultra Music Festival global circuit including stops in Bali, Mexico, Miami and Brazil.
+Beginning in 2014 and last held in 2019, the festival is part of the Ultra Music Festival global circuit including stops in Bali, Mexico, Miami and Brazil.

-Gates open one hour before the scheduled start time of 11am and it finishes at 9pm each night, so it’s no problem if you have work the next day.
+While previous Ultra Japans have been spread over 3 days, the reincarnated Ultra won’t be extending into the Respect for the Aged public holiday on Monday.
+Gates open one hour before the scheduled start time of 11 a.m. and it finishes at 9 p.m. each night, so it’s no problem if you have work the next day.
 There is no camping option for this event and you must be 20 or older to enter.